Mayukh27/NeuroLearn/README.md

 ## Cognitive Readiness Score

-CSR is the adaptive scoring layer used by the assessment engine.
+CRS is the adaptive scoring layer used by the assessment engine.
 It combines:

 - Performance: recent assessment score history
 - Attention: gaze, head pose, and blink-normality signals